 The group was then brought to an official border checkpoint between Slovenia and Croatia where they had to stay in a cell for two hours.
 There were about 14 male and female officers.
 The seven of them had to take off their clothes and had their bags checked, one by one in a different room.
-Their phones and money was taken away and photos of each were taking, wearing a panel with his name and surname on it.
-The photos were taken by with a phone by a female officer.
+Their phones and money were taken away and photos of each were taken, wearing a panel with his name and surname on it.
+The photos were taken with a phone by a female officer.
 They further gave their fingerprints and signed a paper.
 Although it was written in Arabic, the respondents declared that they didn’t have time to read it and therefore didn’t know what they signed.
 One of the respondents described voicing concern over his injured foot at this time to an officer:

 “l showed my foot [to the policewoman and said:] ‘Look, it’s not good.’
 She answered me ‘lt’s normal, you are men.’.”

 They were later brought to a police van and driven to an unknown place to change the van, before being driven another 20 minutes to a secluded section of the Bosnian−Croatian border between Maljevac and Buhaua (HRV).
-The area was close to where the October border protest was held.
+The respondent stated that the area was close to where the October border protest was held.
 At approximately 1.40 am, the seven of them had to get off the van one by one.
 There were six officers waiting in front of the van while two others waited a bit further to catch those who might run away.
 They wore black balaclavas and black uniforms.

 “They beat us and were laughing, you go out of the van one by one and when you leave there is again two persons, then you run, you run until Bosnia.
 They beat everywhere, in the head, in the eyes, everywhere”